 Here’s a definition:

 A ‘tech hub/coworking space‘ is a physical space – a city, a suburb or just a suite of offices – which has developed to help technology startup companies succeed and, they hope, become the next tech titan like Facebook or Microsoft.

 A tech hub is a community – informal or otherwise – that fosters innovation for technology startup companies.
 A tech hub can be a specific area like Silicon Valley, part of a city like London’s Silicon Roundabout, or a specific building or set of buildings where small startups can rent space alongside each other to share facilities and ideas. – Source

-Tech hubs in Abuja create an environment specifically targeted at helping young technology companies thrive by encouraging experimentation, creativity, not demonizing failure, and helping firms network with other like-minded individuals and enterprises.
+Tech hubs/coworking spaces in Abuja create an environment specifically targeted at helping young technology companies thrive by encouraging experimentation, creativity, not demonizing failure, and helping firms network with other like-minded individuals and enterprises.
 It also makes it easier for firms to meet investors in order to get their project funded.
 It helps ideas germinate and companies make possible progress.

 This is an updated post, as more hubs have sprang up since we last wrote this!

 Tech Hubs/Coworking Spaces in Abuja